Cuomo gave family members special access to COVID-19 tests: Washington Post

 Among those assisted, “were members of the general public, including legislators, reporters, state workers and their families who feared they had contracted the virus and had the capability to further spread it,” Azzopardi said.

+CNN said in a statement emailed to Reuters: “We generally do not get involved in the medical decisions of our employees.”

+“However, it is not surprising that in the earliest days of a once-in-a-century global pandemic, when Chris (Cuomo) was showing symptoms and was concerned about possible spread, he turned to anyone he could for advice and assistance, as any human being would,” the network said.

-CNN did not immediately respond to a request from Reuters to comment on Chris Cuomo, who conducted a series of gentle, often comic interviews with his older brother during the pandemic.
+Chris Cuomo had conducted a series interviews - which some critics called gentle or even comical - on CNN with his older brother during the pandemic.

 After the nursing home and sexual misconduct scandals broke, the network said its conflict-of-interest policy meant that Chris Cuomo could not report on the governor.